KinexDev/GorillaLocomotion-Godot/README.md

 you can download the locomotion it by downloading the godot project under this repository

 everything is nicely put together, you can get the player using the player_container scene

+# Disclaimer
+i am not affiliated with Another Axiom, creators of GorillaLocomotion.